reillypascal/personalsite-ssg/pages/posts/2025/04/databending-part-3.md

 ### Wrapping Up
 I glossed over using the [`argparse`](https://docs.python.org/3/library/argparse.html) package to parse command-line arguments — that's more of a convenience-of-use feature, and I don't want to go on too long.
 If you want more info on it, there's an `argparse` tutorial at [this link](https://docs.python.org/3/howto/argparse.html).

 If anyone tries this code out, I would love to hear about it!
-Especially I would be interested to know if there are any specific MP3s it fails to glitch.
-I will be adding support for a few more niche variants of the format in which the header starts with ”ffe” instead of ”fff,” so that will be addressed soon.
+I would be especially interested to know if there are any specific MP3s it fails to glitch.
+I will be adding support for a few more niche variants of the format in which the header starts with ”ffe” instead of ”fff,” so that at least will be addressed soon.

+### Website Updates
+I added styling to all my [RSS Feeds](/feeds) using [XSLT](https://en.wikipedia.org/wiki/XSLT) or “Extensible Stylesheet Language Transformations,” which makes it so they're human-readable and nice-looking!
+XSLT is a very old format that translates the XML feed into (in this case) HTML with CSS styling as the browser reads it.
+It's fun to come across something from *way* back when and get to use it.
+I had been wanting to figure out how to do this since seeing it on [Rach Smith](https://rachsmith.com/) and [Shellsharks'](https://shellsharks.com/) sites – I figure if someone new to RSS stumbles across the link, this way they won't just see the raw XML and think something's “broken,” and this will make it easier to get into RSS [^1].

+Speaking of feeds, my [RSS page](/feeds) now includes multiple different feed options.
+In addition to this blog feed, you can follow [all posts on this site](/feed.xml), which includes posts from my [notes](/notes) and [interactions](/interactions) pages — photoblogging/short personal posts, and IndieWeb likes/replies/etc., respectively.

+Thanks for reading and I hope to see you again soon!

+[^1]: See [this note](/feeds/#what-is-rss) for more info on RSS and suggested readers.